a472w679/ballot-drop-box/README.md

 sudo vim ~/.config/autostart/ballot-dropbox-start.desktop
 ```

-2) Enter this content in the file
+2) Enter this content in the file where Exec runs the absolute path to start.py

 [ballot-dropbox-start.desktop]
 ```ini